I am neither a German national, nor am I currently living in Germany. Am I eligible to apply?

 When will I know if my application has been successful?

-The selection committee meeting will be in late June 2016, and we will inform applicants about the outcome in late June/early July.
-Successful candidates will then be invited to an information seminar in Bonn on July 17-19, 2016.
+The selection committee meeting will be in October 2017, and we will inform applicants about the outcome that same month (probably 16-20 October 2017).
+Successful candidates will then be invited to an information seminar in Bonn on 19-21 November 2017.
 Please save this date but do not make any travel arrangements before receiving a letter of acceptance.

 Are there any quotas in place in terms of subject area/discipline, gender, nationality or other criteria?